What to expect when you put an offer on a house.

 While your lender coordinates the appraisal, you would be responsible for hiring an inspector.
 You can get recommendations for a good inspector from friends or family members or do online research for well-reviewed professionals in your area.

-Last step: Close on your new house!
+8. Close on your new home!

 Once your financing is finalized, any required repairs are made and the lender and title company have completed their paperwork, it’s time to close.
 You’ll receive the closing disclosure with updated information on your loan.
 You’ll sign final paperwork and pay your closing costs, then you’ll get the keys!

 The process to buy a home can be long and complex.
 It can be frustrating and stressful at times, but hopefully the steps ensure you’ve made a safe investment you feel good about.
 Remember to consult professionals – a real estate agent, your mortgage lender – on your specific homebuying experience to get customized advice for your situation.